I’m an academic researcher, an educator and a professional science communicator.

 My career path has been anything but linear.

-After starting my career as a high school science teacher, I took a turn and entered the world of science communication.
+However, my career started in a very different place — as a high school science teacher.
+After a few years of teaching, I took a detour into the world of science communication.
 I worked at various museums in Canada and Australia, developing and performing science shows, doing science demonstrations for daytime television.
 I produced award-winning education programs for the Australian Museum and the Powerhouse Museum in Sydney.
-I co-founded and directed the Sydney Science Festival — an annual world-class science festival delivered by over 60 associated partners and attended by ~100,000 people.
+I co-founded and directed the Sydney Science Festival — an annual world-class science festival delivered by over 60 associated partners and attended by ~100,000 people (read more).

 The teacher in me was curious to understand what people were learning from the science programs I produced.
-So, my career took a detour into education research.
+So, my career took a turn into education research.
 I embarked on a PhD at the University of New South Wales to explore the science of science education — measuring if and how science communication and education programs change people’s scientific literacy and perspectives of science.
-My research led me to the TEDx stage to share my findings about how doing real science can transform how people think.
+My PhD led me to where I am today.